osomoai/multilevel-cs-access-analysis/README.md

 ## Model Comparison

-Four models were estimated:
+Six models were estimated:

-- Multilevel Negative Binomial
+- Multilevel Negative Binomial (MNB)
-- Multilevel Zero-Inflated Negative Binomial
+- Multilevel Zero-Inflated Negative Binomial (MZINB)
+- MZINB (with structural predictors of excess zeros)
+- Extended MNB (the extended featured more demographics)
-- Extended model with demographics
+- Extended MZINB
-- Extended zero-inflated model
+- Extended MZINB (with structural predictors of excess zeros)

 The **zero-inflated models consistently outperformed standard models**, and the inclusion of demographic variables substantially improved model fit (AIC reduction).

-The best-performing model is the **multilevel zero-inflated negative binomial model with demographic controls**, indicating that both structural zero access and school composition are critical to understanding disparities.
+The best-performing model is the **multilevel zero-inflated negative binomial model with demographic controls and structural predictors of excess zeros**, indicating that both demographics, structural zero access, and school composition are critical to understanding disparities in CS courses.

 ---

 ## Full Analysis

-A detailed write-up of the methodology, model results, and interpretation is available here:
+A detailed write-up of the study background, methodology, model results, and interpretation is available here:

 📄 [Full Research Paper (PDF)](Full_research_paper/Full_research_paper.pdf)